 Planning communication on the project doesn’t have to be elaborate, but it does require some thought.
-You need to consider all the communications required of you and everyone involved on the project.
-Doing so will keep the project deadline on track (think of all the delays communication problems can cause!) and can help you prepare for any obstacles the project encounters along the way.
-Such planning will guide you and the team in creating information that is clear and understandable, reaches the right people and allow stakeholders to act when necessary.
+You need to consider all the exchanges of information required of you and everyone involved on the project.
+Doing so will keep the project deadline on track.
+A plan can help you prepare for any obstacles the project encounters along the way.
+Such planning will guide you and the team in creating information that is clear and understandable.
+It will help you reach the right people and allow stakeholders to act when necessary.
 Here are six ways to consider as you plan your project.

-Think through the different types and methods of communication available, and make sure you choose the best approach for each item that needs to be communicated.
+- Think How to Communicate: Think through the different types and methods available.
+Make sure you choose the best approach for each item that needs to be communicated.
 Information can be communicated in different ways—formally or informally, written or verbal—and through a variety of methods.
-What’s important is that you stop and consider what approach to use for the different communication needs of the project.
+It’s important to consider what approach to use for the different information exchange needs of the project.

-Keep in mind the phrase “to each their own.”
-Ask your stakeholders how they prefer to give and receive information, and try to follow their preferences—within reason.
+- Analyze Stakeholders’ Communication Requirement: Keep in mind the phrase “to each their own.”
+Ask your stakeholders how they prefer to give and receive information.
+Try to follow their preferences within reason.
 As the PM, you will likely need to communicate to individuals on your team using several different methods.
-Although this may mean extra work, it can be worth the effort if it prevents communication problems in the long run.
-You want to do everything you can to prevent miscommunication, especially miscommunication that can be avoided by asking a simple question like, “How would you like me to pass this information to you?”
+Although this may mean extra work, it can be worth the effort if it prevents problems.
+Miscommunication can be avoided by asking a simple question like, “How would you like me to pass this information to you?”

 - Consider the Company Culture and Existing Systems: You also need to take the company’s culture and expectations into consideration when planning project communications.
-If people in the organization are resistant to technology, for example, that’s probably going to impact your thinking about what types of communication tools or software to include on the project.
-Similarly, the company may already have existing systems and programs in place that you’re going to need or want to make use of for communicating.
+If people in the organization are resistant to technology, for example, that will impact your thinking about what types of tools or software to include on the project.
+Similarly, the company may already have existing systems and programs in place.
+You’ll want to make use of for communicating.

 - Refer to Lessons Learned from Past Projects: There’s no need to reinvent the wheel.
 Instead, draw on existing procedures, issues, and lessons learned from past projects.
-Assessments of what has and has not worked in the past can be a great help for communication planning.
+Assessments of what has and has not worked in the past can be a great help for planning.

-Modern collaboration tools such as Trello and others can help keep project communication and the team organized.
-Such tools help the team track progress on deliverables and allow the team to communicate about the schedule and other project concerns.
-These tools might document deadlines, ownership of tasks, updates, and time span required to complete tasks.
+- Take Advantage of Available Technology: Modern collaboration tools such as Trello and others can help keep project communication and the team organized.
+Such tools help the team track progress on deliverables.
+They allow the team to communicate about the schedule and other project concerns.
+These might document deadlines, ownership of tasks, updates, and the time required to complete tasks.

-Make sure everyone knows about the communications management plan and how important it is to the project.
-Then, make sure you follow the plan in your own communications, and constantly refer the team back to the plan until the habit becomes ingrained.
+- Follow the Plan: Make sure everyone knows about the plan and how important it is to the project.
+Then, follow the plan in your own approach.
+Constantly refer the team back to the plan until the habit becomes ingrained.